bhatti/api-mock-service/README.md

 ```

 Above example defines a mock scenario for testing /v1/customers/cus_**/cash_balance path.
 A test scenario includes:
+### Predicate

+The predicate allows matching based on any condition based on parameters or request count.

 ### Request Matching Parameters:

 The matching request parameters will be used to select the mock scenario to execute and you can use regular expressions to validate: